MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-refresh-configuration-information-by-using-autodiscover.md

 ---
-title: "How to Refresh configuration information by using Autodiscover"
+title: "Refresh configuration information by using Autodiscover"

 manager: sethgros